Swollen Legs & Feet

 - Increased age

-- Veins in the legs that cannot properly pump blood back to the heart (varicose veins)
+- Veins in the legs that cannot properly shunt blood back to the heart (varicose veins)

 - Leg infection